RyanMosely/dayPlannerAssignmentJq/README.md

 - Given that the user's work hours represent standard business hours (9am to 5pm):

         * The user is provided with nine rows, each row representing a work hour during the day (I.E: The first row is representative of 9am, the next for 10am, etc.).

         * For each row, each hour is provided with an input field to hold text based information.
         As time passes through out the work day, each input field is color coded for when time has passed each represented hour:

                 - If it is before the time representative of the row, the input fields background color is green.

                 - If it is during the time representative of the row & before the proceeding hour, the input fields background color is red.

                 - If it is after the time representative of the row, the input fields background color is gray.

-* If the user desires to close the window, but also wishes to maintain the existence of information left in the input field, the user has the option to save the information by simply pressing the lock button at the end of the row.
+        * If the user desires to close the window, but also wishes to maintain the existence of information left in the input field, the user has the option to save the information by simply pressing the save button at the end of the row.
 They can then refresh/close the window & comeback to the website without information disappearing from the input field.

 ## Conclusion